geraldb/geraldb.github.io/index.md

 **Light-Weight Machinery / Helper for the Etherscan JSON HTTP API**

-I put together a little gem, that is, [**etherscan-.lite, a light-weight machinery / helper for the Etherscan JSON HTTP API**](https://github.com/rubycocos/blockchain/tree/master/etherscan-lite).
+I put together a little gem, that is, [**etherscan-lite - a light-weight machinery / helper for the Etherscan JSON HTTP API**](https://github.com/rubycocos/blockchain/tree/master/etherscan-lite).
-To get your started I tried the official etherscan recipe examples.
+To get you started I tried the official etherscan recipe examples.
 1) Get All USDT Transfers from Binance
 2) Get the Latest Moonbird Non-Fungible Token (NFT) Transfers
 3) List ETH deposits to Arbitrum Bridge.